Resocio/netlify-plugin-resoc/README.md

 **Your images won't be generated at build time** - Here, we are only talking about gathering the image data.

 Several frameworks and site builders create website statically: Next.js, Gatsby, 11ty...
 In this scenario, it makes sense to collect all the data at build time.
-This is achieved by preparing a image data mapping file.
+This is achieved by preparing an image data mapping file.

 In `netlify.toml`, declare this file: